 6. Learn the difference between North and South Italy

-Even though both the regions are a part on one united happy country, there are big differences between the two; in terms of fashion, food and tradition.
-So, you must research well to make the most of wherever you are going.
+Even though both the regions are a part on one united happy country, there are big differences between the two; in terms of fashion, food, and tradition.
+So, make sure you research well to make the most of wherever you are going.

 7. Have a backup for commuting around

 Italy will surprise you with its frequent transportation strikes, though most of them are announced in advance; all you have to do is stay alert and updated.
 Just have a backup plan, especially when you have a flight to catch.
 It’s always a smart move to allow plenty of time to reach the airport.

 Italy travel tips and advice – When you’re there!

 Even after reaching Italy, there’s a lot you need to take care of, so that you don’t end up splurging or offending anyone.
 So, add the following to your list too!

 Suggested Read: 50 Places To Visit In India Before You Turn 30

 8. Save money by ditching the currency exchange desk and going for ATM